Academic Appeals and Probation Office

 - Policy and Procedure for Handling Student Complaints Concerning Faculty

-Appropriate student forms are available from the Office of the Provost at http://www.stcloudstate.edu/provost/stud_res.asp.
+Appropriate student forms are available from the Office of the Provost.

-The most comprehensive information about academic standards is available in the Undergraduate Catalog online or in the Office of Records and Registration, Administrative Services Building, Room 118.
+The most comprehensive information about academic policies and procedures is available from Academic Affairs or in the Office of Records and Registration, Administrative Services Building, Room 118.
 Information found there includes:

 - Probation/Suspension Policy